B-Hristov/base64_encoder/Windows_app/README.md

 ### Unzip the archive and run the EXE file.
-No instalation needed.
+No installation needed.